 With 60 Killed In Gaza, U.N.
 Rights Commissioner Criticizes Israel

-One day after Israeli forces fired on protesters and killed 60 Palestinians along the Gaza border, the U.N.'s Human Rights Commissioner says that those who were shot include women, children, journalists, first responders and bystanders.
+One day after Israeli forces fired on protesters and killed 60 Palestinians along the Gaza border, the U.N.'s human rights commissioner says that those who were shot included women, children, journalists, first responders and bystanders.

 "We condemn the appalling, deadly violence in Gaza yesterday," said Rupert Colville, spokesperson for the U.N.
 High Commissioner for Human Rights.